Commodity currencies look ahead

 AUD–Aussie was the worst performing currency of 2013 behind the yen as the Reserve Bank of Australia’s Glenn Stevens single handedly talked down his nation’s currency in an onslaught of verbal interventions during Q4.
 Australia’s unemployment rate hit 4 ½ -year highs at 5.8%, prompting the RBA to slash rates to 50-year lows at 2.0%.
 The tapering of China’s growth rate from a 9-10% trajectory to 7-8%, as well as slashed profit prospects from the copper giants have also weighed on the Aussie.
 Weakness in copper and wheat prices will maintain the Aussie under wraps, especially as macro disappointment fails to rule out further RBA easing.
 Stating that the Aussie is near its cycle lows is quite one thing.
 Consolidating near those lows for 3 or 4 months is quite another.
 The combination of USD hawkishness and metals stagnation is likely to extend Aussie losses towards 0.8550.

+NZD – The best performing currency tied to commodities in a negative year of commodities, the NZ dollar is also the only major currency, whose central bank is closest to raising rates.
+RBNZ president Wheeler said last month: “the key rate will probably need to rise by 225 basis points (2 ¼%) over the next 2 ¼ years”.
+Business confidence hit 20-year highs and house prices posted their biggest increase in 6 years.
+Most economists expect the RBNZ to raise rates from their 2.50% low by end of March.
+We expect the Fed January decision — whether to taper (due 1hour earlier than the RBNZ meeting) will be a major determinant of the RBNZ decision.
+If NZDUSD remains below 0.85 and the Fed carries out a January tapering, then we would anticipate a 25-bp rate hike, which would send the currency towards 0.89.
+More notable gains are seen against JPY and CAD at 95 and 0.94.

 NOK- NOK’s was the 3rd weakest currency in 2013, standing only ahead of AUD and JPY.
-Although the Norges central bank did not cut rates since March 2012, anticipation of an easing continued to spread amid slowing inflation and plummeting oil prices.
+Although the Norges central bank did not cut rates since March 2012, anticipation of an easing continued to spread amid slowing inflation and falling oil prices.
 December headline CPI slowed to 2.0% y/y by more than was anticipated from the central bank.
-Considering ongoing risks of overheating housing prices, the Norges may consider standing pat, especially that there are two more CPI reports due before the March 28 decision.
-Considering that the low on rates stands at 1.25% (September 2009), some traders conclude that it rates have to revisit the cycle low before stabilizing.
+All these factors added to prolonged slowdown in housing add to the argument of a March rate cut.
+But the Norges may consider waiting for the upcoming two CPI reports, which are due before the March 28 interest rate decision.
+With the low on rates standing at 1.25% (September 2009), it can be argued that that rates have to revisit the cycle low before stabilizing.
+This may argue for further gains in USDNOK and EURNOK towards 6.55 and 8.55 respectively.

 MXN- After a positive 2012 and a lackluster 2013, Mexico’s currency is being favoured by most LatAm traders ahead of the nation’s energy reforms and expectations of a recovery in its Northern neighbor.
 Amendments to the constitution will allow private companies to operate independently or partner with state oil giant Pemex via new types of contracts.
 This is expected to absorb fresh foreign capital into foreign direct investment—beyond simply hot capital flows.
 And once the Fed tapering becomes more priced in, this could cap the USD’s ascent–particularly against the peso—as Mexico’s 2014 GDP is seen more doubling to 3.5% from last year.